 After working 12 years on the pharmacology of the Autonomous Nervous System, now in the University of Graz, Austria, he devised the crucial experiment which provided the first reliable evidence for the existence of chemical transmission in a synapse.
 The legend tells that he had the idea of the experiment in a dream and that he ran to the lab as soon as he was awake.

-The experiment was very simple and became a prototype for all investigations of humoral (i.e., chemical) factors in the nervous system.
-He cut out two hearts from frogs and perfused them with a warm physiological solution (Ringer).
-In this condition, the frog´s hearts continue to beat for some hours.
+to beat for some hours.
 He then stimulated the vagus nerve to one of the hearts.
 As a consequence (R), there was a strong inhibition in this heart beats.
 The second heart (D) was unaffected.
-However, when he perfused the second heart with the outflow of the perfusion of the first one, he achieved exactly the same effect, with a small delay provoked by the pump action and the chemical action.
+However, when he perfused the second heart with the outflow of the perfusion

+action.
+The only fact that could explain this result was that there was some substance being produced at the parasympathetic synapse level in heart R, which had the power to provoke a similar response in the muscles of heart D. Loewi called this substance Vagusstoff (vagal substance).
+He was almost certain that it was acetylcholine, how was proved later, but he was cautious in the beginning.
 After using the same preparation to study the effects of stimulating the sympathetic nerves to the heart, he obtained an opposite effect: heart D accelerated its pace, very much like injected adrenaline (later it was identified as being a similar molecule, named noradrenaline).
-With the same caution, he called this
+With the same caution, he called this Acceleransstoff (accelerating substance).
+He also coined the term "neurohumoral transmission" to explain what he found. |

 "According to this relatively new evidence, a chemical mechanism of transmission is concerned, not only with the effects of autonomic nerves, but with the whole of the efferent activities of the peripheral nervous system, whether voluntary or involuntary in function" [Dale, 1936]